Research-Backed CBT for Anxiety, Depression, Sleep, and More

 Cognitive Behavioral Therapy

-Is your negative thinking making you anxious and taking the joy out of life?
+Is your negative thinking making you anxious or taking the joy out of life?

 Are you struggling to control your worries?
 Do you tend to catastrophize and focus on the negative?
 Are you so focused on the worst-case scenario that you feel gripped by a fear of failure?
 Do you jump to conclusions and anticipate negative results before anything starts?
 Perhaps your tendency to think negatively has affected your view of yourself, other people, and even the world.

-People often arrive at my practice wanting to improve their anxiety, mood, sleep, relationships, and outlook on life.
+Clients often come to Dr. Anna wanting to improve their anxiety, mood, sleep, relationships, and outlook on life.
 They often describe feeling stuck in a cycle of blame, harsh judgment, self-criticism, avoiding anxiety-provoking situations, and often questioning themselves and their decisions.
-We can work together to come to a better understanding of your problems and help you learn tools to address these problems.
+Dr. Anna partners with each client to build a clearer understanding of what's getting in the way — and the practical tools to move forward.

 You’d never invite a thief into your home, so why would you allow thoughts that steal your joy to make themselves at home in your mind?